jboss-switchyard/quickstarts/demos/policy-transaction/Readme.md

 Running the quickstart
 ======================

-1. Start JBoss AS 7 in standalone-full mode:
+1. Start EAP in standalone-full mode:

         ${AS}/bin/standalone.sh --server-config=standalone-full.xml